wehlutyk/thesis/content/1-introduction-2-review.md

 \add{steiner-autonomy-2009, who connects Giddens (and others) with the questions of social cognition}

-\add{According to Sperber (1996 : 31), there's also the diffusionist program, which is a precursor to his approach}

-Anthropology and Sociology have produced much work about these problems;
+Anthropology and sociology have produced considerable amounts of work concerned with the nature of culture in relation to psychology, the most prominent parts of which are reviewed by @risjord_models_2012.
-the sample I exposed here represents the works which have most influenced the initial questions of this thesis.
+The sample I exposed here represents the approaches which have most influenced the initial questions of the present thesis.
 Common behind the works of Mauss, Bourdieu, Giddens, and authors contemporary to each of them, lies a certain interest in eliminating biology-culture, nature-nurture, or substance-form dualisms which we routinely rely on in our conception of life.
-This concern has remained central in contemporary social anthropology, and offers a valuable critique to the cultural evolution approach that I will focus on in what follows.
+This concern has remained central in contemporary social anthropology, and is worth keeping in mind when studying the cultural evolution approach that I will focus on in what follows.

+While current writings often argue that such a separation is not "sharp" [@acerbi_cultural_2016 p.
+2; relying on @morin_how_2016], the dualism it comes from permeates most of our theories about non-human animals, human beings, and life in general.
+This thesis is no exception, as I am myself an apprentice of the traditions I present and discuss here.
+However I see no reason to believe it is the best conceptual dicing one could achieve, and am (for now) agnostic about whether or not it should be maintained;
+whenever such distinctions appear in what follows, for instance between cultural and biological evolution, I will thus be referring to the conception of the works discussed, and will attempt to clarify when otherwise.
-I will come back to this line of work in @sec:intro-review-criticisms, and discuss it in more detail in @sec:discussion.
+I will come back to the consequences of this dualism in @sec:intro-review-criticisms, and will propose a more detailed discussion in @sec:discussion.

-\todo{Maybe add dropped authors?
-Simmel, Garfinkel, Geertz, Kroeber, Bateson}

-\add{risjord-models-2012}

 <!--